R9TRH/MIUIwidgets/README.md

 https://t.me/MiuiWidgets/182

 # IMPORTANT NOTES
-I'll update module so keep joining here

-⚠️ Uninstall any MODULE related to launcher, app vault, weather and Themes first (or if you want keep using other modded launcher use v5.x only (check releases), but anyways launcher inside my module is modded.)
+⚠️ Uninstall any MODULE related to launcher, app vault, weather and Themes first (or if you want keep using sipollo launcher use v5.x only, but anyways launcher inside my module is modded.)

-⚠️ UNINSTALL UPDATES FOR THOSE 4 APPS
+⚠️ UNINSTALL UPDATES FOR THOSE 4 APPS  (Otherwise bootloop/issues)

 ⚠️ Maybe you need set app vault permissions in app settings, or set it as -1 screen and open it once to authorize it